MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |batchSize |uint32 |Number of items being returned in every batch.
 Currently this will be 1 as each item is being streamed individually. |
 |customMarkerData |string |Any other custom data needed to identify the last item crawled from the data source. |

+#### GenericType

-**GenericType**: This is a model to hold any of the supported types of values by the platform in certain fields like source property values.
+This is a model to hold any of the supported types of values by the platform in certain fields like source property values.
 Only one of the below fields must be set in this:

 |Property |Type |Description |
 |:----------|:-------------|:----------|